 Support systems are so important at a time when your loved one is ill.
 With this situation, these two women had each other.
 But they needed others who could pitch in.
 Become involved with supportive groups.
-As as Life Coach for Caregivers, I could have assisted Grace develop a caregiving plan while she was taking care of Lina.
-Then I could have helped Grace with another plan when Lina passed - When Caring Ends.
+As as Care Counselor, I could have counseled Grace to help her develop a caregiving plan while she was taking care of Lina.
+Then I could work with Grace when Lina passed - When Caring Ends.

 If you are a caregiver or your caring ended,

 please contact me a for a free 15 minute consultation

 ElderSource - As part of its mission to ensure all sectors of the aging population have access to resources and support, ElderSource created an initiative to increase the awareness and support of the needs lesbian, gay, bisexual, transgender (LGBT) elders as they age.